 What are specific contributions of the Alps in terms of natural capital and delivering ecosystem services?
-It is difficult to tell as no cross-country analysis of natural capital and ecosystem services exist.
-However, from other analysis, one might highlight some first examples of Alpine natural capital and ecosystem services:
+It is difficult to answer this question, as no cross-country analysis of natural capital and ESS exists.
+However, based on other analyses, the following first examples of Alpine natural capital and ecosystem services can be highlighted:

-- Water in high quantities and qualities is provided not only for the Alpine area but also feeding large European catchment areas such as Rhône, Po, Rhine and Danube; - A high stock of biomass is provided by Alpine forests which cover 46% of the Alpine Convention area, with higher coverage rates in the eastern, lower area, up to 53% in Austria and 68% in Slovenia (data provided by WG Mountain Forests); - Large scale semi-natural landscapes host not only a high diversity of plants and animals but are also a biotic resource for cultural services (see below); - Provisioning services are the basis for tons of fruits and vine grapes cultivated in many of the Alpine regions; - Regulating services for natural hazards such as floods, avalanches, mud slides are provided by Alpine forests and the maintenance of Alpine pastures; - Cultural services like health, wellness and wellbeing are what people are seeking in lonely valleys.
-Millions of tourists and residents experience the Alps as hikers, bikers, mountaineers or skiers or people looking after their health through a stay in clean mountain air and climate.
-An example for the use of such services is the Swiss tectonic area (cf. Good Practice Sardona active).
-The Alpine landscapes offer also a vast amount of cultural services which have inspired generations of painters, musicians and poets.
+- Water in high quantities and qualities is provided not only for the Alpine area but also feeds large European catchment areas such as Rhône, Po, Rhine and Danube. - A high stock of biomass is provided by Alpine forests, which cover 46% of the Alpine Convention area, with higher coverage rates in the eastern, lower area of up to 53% in Austria and 68% in Slovenia (data provided by Working Group Mountain Forests). - Large-scale, semi-natural landscapes not only host a high diversity of plants and animals but are also a biotic resource for cultural services - Provisioning services are the basis for tons of fruits and vine grapes cultivated in many of the Alpine regions. - Regulating services for natural hazards such as floods, avalanches and mudslides are provided by Alpine forests and the maintenance of Alpine pastures. - Cultural services like health, wellness and wellbeing are what people are seeking in lonely valleys.
+Millions of tourists and residents experience the Alps as hikers, bikers, mountaineers or skiers or people looking after their health through a stay in a mountain climate with clean air.
+An example for the use of such services is the Swiss tectonic area (cf. Good practice Sardona Active).
+The Alpine landscapes also offer a vast amount of cultural services that have inspired generations of artists.